ggobi/tourr/cran-comments.md

 ## Overview

-This is a small updated, with several new methods added, and multiple fixes.
+This is a fairly major update, with new display options and new parameters on many display options.
+There are no major structural changes to the code.

-Although the New Maintainer is flagged, the maintainer is the same.
-The only change is that full name is now used, so that it matches the ORCID records.

 \dontrun is used for example code where the method would break, and thus the code should not be run.
 It is important for users to be able to see this example.